Table of Contents

 Religion

-Religion is a complicated subject, where systems of beliefs are meant to guide actions, morals, and worldviews.
-Some indulge in the existence of supernatural beings (e.g. gods, spirits), but spiritual figureheads are not a necessity, nor do they have to be the main focus.
+Religion is a complicated subject where systems of beliefs intend to guide actions, morals, and worldviews.
+While some might indulge in the concept of supernatural beings (e.g. gods, spirits), the use of spiritual figureheads is not a necessity, nor do they have to be the main focus.

 Main goal and purpose

-The main purpose of modern religion is to serve as an outlet to calm the masses and spiritually lift people up with hope when they're suffering in dark, desperate times (e.g. death, disaster, tragedy), while also offering an explanation of the world and providing a sense of belonging or way of life.
+The main purpose of modern religion is to serve as an outlet to calm the masses and spiritually lift people up with 'hope' when they suffer in dark, desperate times (e.g. death, disaster, tragedy), while also offering one explanation of the world and providing a sense of belonging or a way of life.
 Otherwise, humanity would most likely be dealing with existential crises, mass panic, unrest, and other unpleasant thoughts.

 Philosophical questions

-Historically, there have been long, philosophical discussions about the concept of God1) and the existence of God in the usual monotheistic religions.
-Generally speaking, there are about four to five positions on the subject matter, detailed below.
-You can easily extend this list if you want to be really specific or wish to include polytheistic religions, but let's start with the basic concepts first.
+Historically, there have been long, philosophical discussions on the 'concept' of God1) and 'existence' of God within the usual monotheistic religions.
+Generally speaking, there's like 4–5 positions on the subject matter, detailed below.
+You could easily extend this list if you want to be really specific, or wish to include polytheistic religions, but let's start with the basic concepts first.

 Position | God's relationship to the universe | Status |